MarkStrendin/BlazorDotNet8OIDC/ReadMe.md

 @using Microsoft.AspNetCore.Components.Authorization
 ```

-## /Referring to user data in code
+# Referring to user data in code

-In Blazor/Razor pages
+## In Blazor/Razor pages
 ```cs
 @using System.Security.Claims